Ixcatl/fables_novasophonia/docs/catalog/traits.rst

 --------
 | *Physical*
 | *Trait value:* ``-1``
 | You've trained yourself to sing in a distinctive way, capable of being heard over long distances.
 When this trait is chosen, define your singing style as either *pleasant* or *haunting*.
-Treat your Charm or Fright, respectively, as 1 higher for interactions with others who have heard your performance in the current Scene.
+Treat your Charm or Fright, respectively, as 1 higher for interactions with others who have heard your performance in the current scene.

 Gaunt
 --------
 | *Physical*
 | *Trait value:* ``0``
 | You are abnormally thin.
-You lose -1 Belt slot, and -1 Bulk.
+You have -1 Belt slot and -1 Bulk.

 Heavyset
 --------
 | *Physical*
 | *Trait value:* ``0``
-| You are exceptionally overweight.
+| You are notably overweight.
 You have +1 Bulk and -1 Speed, but gain +1 Belt slot.

 Minor Flaw
 --------
 | *Physical/Mental*
 | *Trait value:* ``+1``
-| You have a small personal weakness, typically giving -1 die towards a particular use of a skill or attribute.
+| You have a small personal weakness, typically featuring a -1 die penalty toward a particular use of a skill or attribute.
 Minor Flaw may be taken multiple times (and can stack on itself up to a -3 penalty), and can count as either a physical or mental trait.

 ..
 Tip::
   | This is an extremely malleable trait and is meant to be personal for each character.
 If you are a player, speak with your GM about designing your own flaws.
 Simple examples may include: